987839088534212

 staffing ratios in healthcare

-How TNS Travel Nurses Are Helping Balance Nursing Ratios Nationwide
+How Trusted Nurse Staffing Travel Nurses Are Helping Balance Nursing Ratios Nationwide

-Nurse staffing ratios are an important issue for hospitals and nursing homes nationwide.
+Nurse staffing ratios are an important issue for medical facilities across the nation.

-Many hospitals have to scramble to find enough registered nurses (RNs) to cover their shifts, and the situation has only gotten worse in the last decade or so as the nursing profession has become more competitive.
+Many hospitals have to scramble to find enough registered nurses to cover their shifts — and the situation has only gotten worse in the last decade as the shortage of nursing staff marches on.

-One way that hospitals have attempted to address this problem is by relying on professional nurse staffing agencies, like Trusted Nurse Staffing, to provide temporary nurses for short-term assignments.
+That’s one of the reasons hospitals rely on professional nurse staffing agencies, like Trusted Nurse Staffing, to provide temporary nurses for short-term assignments.

 Trusted Nurse Staffing is a valuable resource for hospitals because we can help balance nursing ratios.

-When a hospital contracts with our nurse staffing agency, we help to fill a vacant position with a qualified nurse quickly.
+When a hospital contracts with our nurse staffing agency, we can quickly fill their vacant positions with highly qualified nursing staff.

 Why should you consider Travel Nurse Staffing to help you find your next contract?

-Our professional team can help you advance in your position and achieve high pay rates as well as travel throughout the country.
+Our professional team can help you advance in your position and achieve high pay rates while you travel throughout the country.

 Pronto-CTA